-These factors, and those factors set forth in the Risk Factors section in the Partnership's 2022 Annual Report, are not necessarily all of the important factors that could cause actual results to differ materially from those expressed in any of our forward-looking statements.
+These factors, and those factors set forth in the Risk Factors section in the Partnership's 2022 Annual Report and the Quarterly Report for the fiscal quarter ended December 31, 2022, are not necessarily all of the important factors that could cause actual results to differ materially from those expressed in any of our forward-looking statements.
 Other unknown or unpredictable factors could also have material adverse effects on future results.
 Any forward-looking statement speaks only as of the date on which such statement is made.
 We undertake no obligation (and expressly disclaim any obligation) to update any forward-looking statement whether as a result of new information or future events.